-Your data will be securely destroyed at the end of our retention period.
+Where your data is controlled by us, your data will be securely destroyed at the end of our retention period.
 It will be destroyed by us if it is electronic.
 Where we hold paper records, we will use a contractor who will destroy this data on our premises.
 If destruction is required after data has been archived with Iron Mountain, this will be destroyed securely on their premises.